5 main pathways

 - €10,000 charitable donation.

-For current EU citizenship options via investment, consider Portugal's Golden Visa or Greece's Golden Visa, which offer residency leading to citizenship after 5-7 years.
+For current EU citizenship options via investment, consider Portugal's Golden Visa or Greece's Golden Visa, which offer residency that can lead to citizenship after about 7 to 10 years, depending on nationality and physical-presence rules.

 Italy: Investor Visa Leading to Citizenship